 Actually Turkey recognizes the deaths but disagree on the motive.
 Turkey recognizes that there have been deaths, but they also assert that genocide was never a motive.
-There are also state archive records of punishments of Turkish officials WHO were cruel to the migrating Armenian people.
+There are also state archive records of punishments of Turkish officials who were cruel to the migrating Armenian people.
 The reason for moving the Armenian people was the Armenian bands who collaborated with invading Russian troops.
-In a state of World war they apparently didn’t care to sort out the bad guys and moved the whole people – which caused death on a massive scale.

 The current Armenian claim is that the motive was genocide, much like the Nazi Germany.
 This point is what Turkey doesn’t agree upon.
 AFAIK they haven’t disputed the deaths or cruelty towards Armenians.
 They argue it just wasn’t a state policy to do so, it was individual zealots/psychopaths – who were punished (by hanging) when they were found guilty.